katmarcin/Cryptocurrencies/README.md

 ## Overview

-The purpose of this project is to group cryptocurrencies together to create a classification sysmem and a new investment portofolio for clients of Accountability Accounting.
+The purpose of this project is to group cryptocurrencies together to create a classification system and a new investment portofolio for clients of Accountability Accounting.
 To do so, we created a report that includes what cryptocurrencies are on the trading market for clients.
-To group the cryptocurrencies, we used a clustering algorithm.
+To group the cryptocurrencies, we used a clustering algorithm with an unsupervised machine learning model.
 Data visualizations are provided to share findings with the board.

 ### Objectives: